 Dong’s note: I first published this post on November 13, 2019, and updated it on August 5, 2021, with additional up-to-date information.

 1. Connection type: How things fit

-To connect a device (like a portable drive) to a host (like a computer), you need a cable.
-Like all cables, it has two ends, which are male connectors or connectors for short.
+We generally use a cable to connect a device (like a portable drive) to a host (like a computer).
+This cable, like all cables, has two ends, which are male connectors or connectors for short.

 One end goes into a host, and the other goes into the device itself.
-The hole the cable’s end plugs into is a female port or port for short.
+The holes the cable’s ends plug into are female ports or ports for short.
 The configuration of a port determines its type.
 Each port type has its corresponding connector.

 USB-C port type is the new norm

 Most modern devices use USB Type-C (or USB-C for short) port type.